robert-marik/resistograph_meets_tomograph/docs/talk.md

 Limitations

-- requires programming skills
+- no GUI, requires programming skills
 - requires installation of Python, Python IDE and libraries
-- no GUI

 ---